Pedestrian Accidents Overview

 Driver's Special Duty of Care to Children

-Children between the ages of 5 and 9 are at the greatest risk of being hit by a motor vehicle.
-Children are smaller and less visible and their conduct is unpredictable.
+Children between the ages of 5 and 9 are at the greatest risk of being hit by a vehicle.
+Children are smaller and less visible and they can be unpredictable.
 The law imposes a higher duty of care on drivers when it comes to children.
-The very presence of children is a warning of danger to the driver to exercise greater care.
-Thus, a motor vehicle driver must exercise a greater degree of care when they know or should know that small children are at play in the immediate area.
-This is especially true when one is driving in the vicinity of a school and residential districts where children are known to play.
+The presence of children is a warning of danger to the driver to exercise greater care.
+Thus, a driver must exercise a greater degree of care when they know or should know that small children are at play in the area; for example, while driving by schools, parks, and residential areas.

 Pedestrian's Duty of Care

 A pedestrian must exercise reasonable care for his or her own safety.
-The care required of the pedestrian must be in proportion to the danger to be avoided and the consequences that might be reasonably anticipated.
-Contributory negligence may be assessed against a pedestrian if they failed to exercise such care and directly contributed to the cause of their own injuries.
+The care required must be proportionate to the danger to be avoided and reasonably anticipated consequences.
+Contributory negligence may be assessed against a pedestrian if they failed to exercise such care and contributed to the cause of their own injuries.

 A few of the most common factors contributing to pedestrian negligence are:

-- Pedestrians who ignore the "walk" signal at an intersection
+- Ignoring the "walk" signal at an intersection

 Other Pedestrian Accidents